 Once again, the bottom of the price range for añejo tequilas will not always produce the best results.
 However, there are a few affordable brands that can at least give you a taste of what to expect from this type of tequila.

-Among those we can recommend are Amate Anejo, Don Agustin Añejo, and Jose Cuervo Black Medallion.
-You might also pick up a relatively inexpensive bottle of 1800 Añejo, Puerto Vallarta Anejo or Sauza Conmemorativo Anejo.
+Among the recommended bottles are Amate Anejo, Don Agustin Añejo, and Jose Cuervo Black Medallion.
+You might also pick up a relatively inexpensive bottle of 1800 Añejo, Puerto Vallarta Añejo, or Sauza Conmemorativo Añejo.
 Any of these would be worthy of mixing into cocktails to give you a hint of extra wood flavor.

 Añejo Tequilas in the $40 to $50 Range

-The next step up and has a handful of excellent options as well.
-Keeping it under $50 is really nice because this is often the point where the average drinker draws the line for stocking their bar.
-Two añejos to look for in this range include Sauza Tres Generaciones Añejo and Siembra Azul Anejo.
+Keeping a bottle of tequila under $50 is really nice because this is often the point where the average drinker draws the line for stocking their bar.
+A few añejos to look for in this range include Casamigos Añejo, Sauza Tres Generaciones Añejo, and Siembra Azul Añejo.